 We chose this life and are confident it was the right decision for our family.
 I am so grateful for the opportunity to spend every day with my kids, to volunteer in their classrooms and with the PTA, and keep them home sick from school when they aren't feeling well.

 I understand this is not an option for all families.
-It may not be a choice you want to make either, that's okay.
-But stop telling the stay at home moms you meet they are lucky.
+It may not be a choice you want to make either, and that's OK.
+But stop telling the stay-at-home moms you meet they are lucky.
 That their struggles don't matter as much or that they took the easy route.
 That they shouldn't be anything but grateful for their situation.

-It is all hard – stay at home mom, working mom, single parent.
-We all have our struggles and need to uplift each other instead of passing judgement on other peoples' situations.
+It is all hard – stay-at-home mom, working mom, single parent.
+We all have our struggles and need to uplift each other instead of passing judgment on other people's situations.